palhamel/palhamel/README.md

 ### Creative Director/ Frontend Developer/ Digital Designer

-👨 I make brands shine! 🌟 I’m a creative director, frontend developer and digital designer with a diverse skillset including marketing, strategy, digital signage and brand communication.
+👨 I make brands shine! 🌟 I’m a creative director, frontend developer and digital designer with a diverse skillset including AI, marketing, strategy, digital signage and brand communication.

 👨🏼‍💻 Working with JavaScript, [react][react], next, [node][node], [express][express], [mongoDB][mongodb], [styled-components][styled], [tailwind][tailwind] and more.
 I like to explore and play with Linux, CLI, VPS and Raspberry Pi's. 🙏🏻